spekframework/spek/docs/guide/1.x/setup.md

-Spek is implemented as a [JUnit Platform](https://junit.org/junit5) TestEngine.
+Spek is composed of two parts, the API (`org.jetbrains.spek:spek-api`) and a [JUnit Platform](https://junit.org/junit5) TestEngine implementation (`org.jetbrains.spek:spek-junit-platform-engine`).

-Include `org.jetbrains.spek:spek-api` and `org.jetbrains.spek:spek-junit-platform-engine`
-in the test classpath.
-The former is needed during compilation, while the latter during runtime only.
+The former is needed during compilation, while the latter only during runtime.

 ## Gradle
 Gradle `4.7` is recommended as it added a built-in support for JUnit Platform.